EricMFischer/personal-website/content/authors/admin/_index.md

 I obtained a Master of Science in Computer Science with a specialization in artificial intelligence and a Bachelor of Arts in Philosophy with an emphasis in philosophy of language, both from UCLA.

-Before my Masters, I worked as a Full Stack Software Engineer in San Francisco bay area for 3 years.
+Before my Masters, I worked as a Full Stack Software Engineer in the San Francisco bay area for 3 years.